BS in Psychology – Developmental Psychology

-Have you always been interested in working with children and young adults?
+Are you interested in working with children and young adults?
 Do you want to understand how the human mind develops to be able to make a positive change in the lives of others?
 At Liberty University, we understand that calling and want to help you make a positive impact.
-When you pursue our Bachelor of Science (BS) in Psychology – Developmental Psychology degree, you can receive all the foundational knowledge you need to pursue a career as a child psychologist.
+When you pursue our Bachelor of Science (BS) in Psychology – Developmental Psychology degree, you can receive foundational knowledge to pursue a career as a child psychologist.

 This degree is designed to provide you with a deep understanding of psychological principles, focusing on the unique aspects of human development across the lifespan.
 As a student in the development psychology BS program, you can explore the intricacies of cognitive, emotional, and social development from infancy through adulthood.
 This comprehensive education can help prepare you not only to comprehend the complexities of human behavior but also to apply this knowledge in real-world settings.